veldurai1985/Assignment/README.md

 ---
 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

-    Intendend customers are the corporations.
+    Intended customers are the corporations.
 In most cases, it is not economical for these corporations to develop a complete grant management platform.
-Instead, they will purchase these platforms as software-as-a-solution (SaaS) for a low fee and integrated with their systems.
+Instead, they will purchase these platforms and integrated with their systems.

-    According to MarketsandMarkets research, Global grant management software market size will grow from USD 1.1 billion in 2019 to USD 1.9 billion by 2024, at a Compound Annual Growth Rate (CAGR) of 10.5% during the forecast period.
-Growing need among enterprises to improve the grant process and acceleration of grant application review is expected to drive the growth of the grant management software market across various end users globally.
+    According to research, Grant management software market will grow from USD 1.1 billion in 2019 to USD 1.9 billion by 2024. i.e. The market will grow at an annual rate of 10.5 % for the next five years.
+Apart from that growing need among corporations to improve the grant management process is expected to drive the growth of the grant management software market globally.

     * [Source - Markets&Markets](https://www.marketsandmarkets.com/Market-Reports/grant-management-software-market-42804168.html)
 ---
 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

     In the initial days, Benevity was a market leader in workplace giving and volunteer management software.
 They acquired GrantStream in 2015 who is long-recognized leader in grants management software.
-They also acquired Versaic and Trust CSR Ltd in 2018 and able to offer entire corporate goodness program under one umberlla.
+They also acquired Versaic and Trust CSR Ltd in 2018.

+    By strategic acquisition and improving their existing platform, Benevity is able to provide entire corporate goodness program under one umbrella.

+    Apart from that, Benevity offers close to 600 configurations so that it can be customized based on corporation needs.

     * [Source - GrandStream](https://www.benevity.com/press-releases/benevity-acquires-grantstream-offering-single-integrated-solution-that-delivers-greater-engagement-and-impact)
     * [Source - Crunchbase](https://www.crunchbase.com/organization/benevity#section-overview)